Policy and Advocacy

 Add your voice to our search for a cure and a better life for all those affected by COPD, bronchiectasis and nontuberculous mycobacterial (NTM) lung disease.

-- Access to effective, affordable pulmonary rehabilitation (in person or via telehealth)
+- Access to effective, affordable, and equitable pulmonary rehabilitation (in-person and via telehealth)

 - Stronger regulation of nicotine and tobacco products